-Twenty two years as EMU’s Men’s Soccer Coach: 1991 Present, In 2012, his team finished 8th in the ODAC regular season before losing in the conference quarter-final 2-1 to ODAC Champion Roanoke College.
+Twenty seven years as EMU’s Men’s Soccer Coach: 1991-Present, In 2016, his team finished 6th in the ODAC regular season.
 Mast has put together an impressive resume with his teams advancing to the Old Dominion Athletic Conference Finals five times and the NCAA Division III “Round of Sixteen” in 1998.
-He has twice been named ODAC “Coach of the Year” and also received Virginia State Coach of the Year honors from the Virginia Sports Information Directors in 1998.
-His record during his tenure is 202-186-35.
+He has three times been named ODAC “Coach of the Year” and also received Virginia State Coach of the Year honors from the Virginia Sports Information Directors in 1998.
+His record during his tenure is 230-230-43.

 A graduate of Eastern Mennonite University Mast also received his EdD in Educational Leadership: Higher Education in 2007 from Argosy University.
 He also holds a MS degree in Health & Physical Education: 1990 from West Chester University.

 Mast also holds an NSCAA: National, Advanced National, & Premiere Diploma.
 He is the Director of Kick’s Soccer Camp: 1986-present He has served as an NCAA Division III Championships Committee Member 1996-1998, and as Chair in 1998 and as a Virginia Western District ODP Coach 2000-01, and Virginia ODP State Assessor 2001; and served as a Shenandoah Valley United Soccer Association Board Member and on their Travel Oversight Committee from 1998-2011.